 I met people who were ruining their lives because they “discovered” that their front door was facing in the direction of “disaster” for them.
 The irony is that they had been perfectly happy and healthy in the same home before someone told them that it was facing a “bad direction” for them.
 After I did a consultation with them, and they were able to clear the belief that their home was “bad luck” for them, they started doing great again, some of them much better than before.

 I also saw people placing their furniture in bizarre arrangements, incorporating strange items into their homes (such as horse troughs and old steel segments from railroads) and painting their walls in the strangest color combinations, all in the name of these astrological and numerological calculations that their compass school practitioner had made for them.

 Messages from My Angels

 When I was getting started with Feng Shui, I meditated and I prayed, and asked to be guided to my particular path within Feng Shui.
-The response came to me very clearly, that I was to follow the guidelines of the late Master Lin Yun, who at the time was head of the Black Hat School of Feng Shui (another derivation of Form School of Feng Shui) but to combine it with my personal knowledge of architecture and design, to create my own school.
+The response came to me very clearly, that I was to use the bagua map based on the guidelines of the late Master Lin Yun, who at the time was head of the Black Hat School of Feng Shui (another derivation of Form School of Feng Shui) but to take the religious elements out of it, and combine it with my personal knowledge of architecture and design, to create my own school.